rohan-goyal-1/particle-simulator/README.md

 This project is an interactive particle simulation implemented using OpenGL.
 It simulates bouncing balls influenced by gravity, with interactions including collisions and user-controlled ball creation.

+This was meant to be an intro project for graphics in C/C++.

 ## Features

 + Interactive Simulation: Create bouncing balls by clicking on the screen.